Weaving Workshops in Hartford

 Join the talented Karen Donde during this three-day workshop.
 Learn Beiderwand basics and how to warp and tension a supplementary warp with or without a second warp beam, design turned Beiderwand, turn a draft and adapt the threading to weave several different structures.
 Each participant will weave a variety of samples on his/her own loom, as that is the fun of turning this draft.
 Several different drafts will be provided to offer a variety of designs for discussion.

 The workshop fee is $305, if you bring your own loom, and $330 if you use a loom provided by the Center.
 The price includes the materials fee.
+If, because of Covid, the workshop is cancelled, full refunds will be provided.

 Weaving Overshot on an 8-Shaft Loom